 • Conforming Sequences describes the process of matching up the footage from a shoot with the required edit decisions to create a meaningful timeline.

 • Managing Timelines describes the timeline interface and how to add and manage footage on timelines.

-• Soft Effects tells you how to add real-time GPU effects to timeline shots.
+• Adding Effects on the Timeline tells you how to add real-time GPU effects to timeline shots.

 • Create Comp explains the difference between comps and regular shots and how to create and manage them.